History of Spain: Warfare between Muslims and Christians

-The Spanish language and universities
+Spanish language and universities

 In the 13th century, many languages were spoken in the Christian kingdoms of Hispania.
 These were the Latin-based Romance languages of Castilian, Aragonese, Catalan, Galician, Aranese, Asturian, Leonese, and Portuguese, and the ancient language isolate of Basque.
 Throughout the century, Castilian (what is also known today as Spanish) gained a growing prominence in the Kingdom of Castile as the language of culture and communication, at the expense of Leonese and of other close dialects.

 One example of this is the oldest preserved Castilian epic poem, Cantar de Mio Cid, written about the military leader El Cid.
 In the last years of the reign of Ferdinand III of Castile, Castilian began to be used for certain types of documents, and it was during the reign of Alfonso X that it became the official language.
-Henceforth all public documents were written in Castilian; likewise all translations were made into Castilian instead of Latin.
+Henceforth all public documents were written in Castilian.

 At the same time, Catalan and Galician became the standard languages in their respective territories, developing important literary traditions and being the normal languages in which public and private documents were issued: Galician from the 13th to the 16th century in Galicia and nearby regions of Asturias and Leon, and Catalan from the 12th to the 18th century in Catalonia, the Balearic Islands and Valencia, where it was known as Valencian.
 Both languages were later substituted in its official status by Castilian Spanish, till the 20th century.

 In the 13th century many universities were founded in León and in Castile.
 Some, such as the Leonese Salamanca and the Castilian Palencia, were among the earliest universities in Europe.

 In 1492, under the Catholic Monarchs, the first edition of the Grammar of the Castilian Language by Antonio de Nebrija was published.